1

 三年哭之不反也,清廟之歌一倡而三嘆,縣一鐘尚拊膈,朱弦而通越,一也。

-The three-year weeping does not return; the pure temple's song has one leading and three sighing; one hung bell still pats the frame; vermilion strings pass over the zither—they are one.
+The three-year weeping does not return; the song of the Pure Temple has one leading voice and three responding sighs; a single bell is hung and still beats against the breast; vermilion strings cross the zither—they are one.

 22